Turnpike trust: The growth of the turnpike system

 The acts of Parliament for these new trusts and the renewal acts for the earlier trusts incorporated a growing list of powers and responsibilities.
 The Kent Roads Act 1743 (17 Geo.
 2. c.
 4), the Turnpike Roads Act 1766 (7 Geo.
 3. c.
 40) and the Turnpike Roads Act 1773 (13 Geo.
 3. c.
 84) made statutory provision for the erection of milestones along the turnpike roads indicating the distance between the main towns on the road.
 Users of the road were obliged to follow what were to become rules of the road, such as driving on the left and not damaging the road surface.
 Trusts could take additional tolls during the summer to pay for watering the road in order to lay the dust thrown up by fast-moving vehicles.
 Parliament also passed a few general turnpike acts dealing with the administration of the trusts and restrictions on the width of wheels – narrow wheels were said to cause a disproportionate amount of damage to the road.

 The rate at which new trusts were created slowed in the early 19th century but the existing trusts were making major investments in highway improvement.
 The government had been directly involved in the building of military roads in Scotland following a rebellion in 1745, but the first national initiative was a scheme to aid communications with Ireland.
-Between 1815 and 1826 Thomas Telford undertook a major reorganization of the existing trusts along the London to Holyhead Road, and the construction of large sections of new road to avoid hindrances, particularly in North Wales.
+Between 1815 and 1826 Thomas Telford undertook a major reorganisation of the existing trusts along the London to Holyhead Road, and the construction of large sections of new road to avoid hindrances, particularly in North Wales.

 By 1838 the turnpike trusts in England were collecting £1.5 million per year from leasing the collection of tolls but had a cumulative debt of £7 million, mainly as mortgages.
 Even at its greatest extent, the turnpike system only administered a fifth of the roads in Britain; the majority being maintained by the parishes.
 A trust would typically be responsible for about 20 mi of highway, although exceptions such as the Exeter Turnpike Trust controlled 147 mi of roads radiating from the city.
 On the Bath Road for instance, a traveller from London to the head of the Thames Valley in Wiltshire would pass through the jurisdiction of seven trusts, paying a toll at the gates of each.
 Although a few trusts built new bridges (e.g. at Shillingford over the Thames), most bridges remained a county responsibility.
 A few bridges were built with private funds and tolls taken at these (e.g., the present Swinford Toll Bridge over the Thames).